eytanbiala/minesWithFriends/README.md

 nodejs real time multiplayer minesweeper

-Made at HackRU 2013 (Made in 12 hours)
+Made in 12 hours at HackRU 2013